Ristellise/AegisubDC/README.md

 # Aegisub

-For binaries and general information [see the homepage](http://www.aegisub.org).
+For binaries and general information see [the homepage](http://www.aegisub.org) and [release page](https://github.com/wangqr/Aegisub/releases).

-The bug tracker can be found at https://github.com/Aegisub/Aegisub/issues .
+The bug tracker can be found at https://github.com/wagqr/Aegisub/issues .

+If you want to test the upstream version, r8942 [can be downloaded here](http://www.plorkyeran.com/aegisub/).
+If both r8942 and this fork have some common issue, report at [upstream](https://github.com/Aegisub/Aegisub/issues) may let more people see your issue, and I am also watching the upstream for issues.
+If it is a wangqr fork specific issue, report it here.

-Support is available on IRC ( irc://irc.rizon.net/aegisub ).
+Support is available on IRC ( irc://irc.rizon.net/aegisub , for upstream version) or via issues.

 ## Building Aegisub